The Extraordinary Life of Deacon Brodie (A Full Account)

 What Happened to Brodie & Where and When Was He Hanged?

-From his trial on 27th August to the date he was sentenced to hang was less than two months.
+From his trial on August 27 to the day he was sentenced to hang, less than two months passed.

 Deacon Brodie was sentenced to hang in Edinburgh’s Old Tollbooth, High Steet on 1st October 1788 along with George Smith.
 The rope from which he hung was adjusted three times before it was a suitable length.
 Brodie went to his death in front of a crowd of 40,000 people which included his own daughter Cecile.